Capital Investment: Definition, Examples and How It Works

 In business, it typically falls into 2 main categories:

-- Fixed Capital Investment: physical or long-term assets like buying equipment, constructing factories, upgrading IT systems.
+- Fixed Capital Investment: physical or long-term assets like equipment, factories, or IT systems.

 - Working Capital Investment: improving operational cash flow (less common in strict definitions).